Australian Council for Educational Research

 In 2012, over 30 institutions across Australia and New Zealand participated in the AUSSE.
 During late July and August close to 50,000 students and teaching staff participated in the AUSSE.
 The 2012 AUSSE Institution Reports and institution data files are now available via the reports section of this website.

-If you are interested in participating in the 2013 AUSSE, please complete this participation form and return to ACER.
-If you have any queries about participating, please contact us at email@example.com or call Ms Ali Radloff on +61 3 9277 5742
+The 2013 AUSSE is currently in the field.
+If you have any queries about participating in 2013 or beyond, please contact us at firstname.lastname@example.org or call Ms Ali Radloff on +61 3 9277 5742

 Is your institution interested in participating in 2013 AUSSE?